2026

 2025

-Antonio Centenera, pianist and composer
+Antonio Centenera, piano and composition

 My project is to write a new piece for string quartet and clarinet that incorporates elements of traditional Filipino song and dance.
 Traditional Filipino melodies and rhythms, with all their charm and cheekiness, will be set to new harmonies and textures in a ten-minute piece with four continuous phases, each named after a different Filipino folk dance: Itik-Itik, Binasuan, Cariñosa, and Tinikling.
 I’m interested in seeing how musically adventurous I can be while still retaining danceability and cultural authenticity.